MonoGame/MonoGame/Documentation/articles/tools/mgcb_editor.md

 ## Installation Instructions

-The MGCB Editor is published as a [.NET Core tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools), Make sure you have the .NET Core SDK installed if you wish to install the editor.
+The MGCB Editor is published as a [.NET tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools), Make sure you have the .NET SDK installed if you wish to install the editor.
 You can download it [here](https://dotnet.microsoft.com/download).

 In a command prompt/terminal window, run the following command to install the MGCB Editor: